-The Joint Conference Committee shall meet as needed and shall transmit written reports of its activities to the Medical Executive Committee to Health System Administration and to the Board of Trustees.
-The Joint Conference Committee will convene on request of the Chief of Staff.
+The Joint Conference Committee shall meet on the request of the Chief of Staff on behalf of the Medial Executive Committee and shall transmit written reports of its activities to the Medical Executive Committee to Health System Administration and to the Board of Trustees.
+The Joint Conference Committee will convene within one (1) month of the request to meet.
 Precautions shall be taken to assure that this Medical Staff (thorough its authorized representative(s) maintains access to and approval authority of all minutes and reports prepared in conjunction with any such meetings.

-11.6 OTHER MEDICAL STAFF COMMITTEES
+12.7 OTHER MEDICAL STAFF COMMITTEES